Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Introduction

-One of the main uncertainties at the current moment relates to the population of ``seed'' black holes from which they originated \citep[e.g.,][]{bromm11,greene12,mezcua17,inayoshi20}.
-Although in principle a $\sim10^9$ $M_\odot$ SMBH could form from a 100 $M_\odot$ seed accreting at the Eddington rate for under 1 Gyr, it is not clear whether such high accretion rates could be sustained for such a long time (or shorter periods of super-Eddington accretion), especially in the presence of supernova feedback from the forming galaxy.
-One possible solution includes mergers between light black hole seeds in clusters of stellar remnants or at the centers of merging (mini)halos, but long black hole merger time scales and the effect of merger recoil kicks could pose a problem for such a scenario \citep[see][]{piana21}.
-An attractive, alternative scenario starts with the formation of a much more massive seed.
-In order to accomplish this, models and simulations typically require some kind of control mechanism that stimulates the formation of a massive seed, either through an enhanced local Lyman-Werner photon flux or through the dynamical heating of merging (mini)halos.
-These mechanisms, which could operate alone or in tandem, may prevent halos from forming stars at least until reaching the atomic cooling stage, at which point a runaway collapse to a massive seed occurs, either directly or by forming first a shortlived, supermassive star \citep[e.g.,][]{latif18,wise19,lupi21,piana21}.
+One of the main uncertainties at the current moment relates to the population of ``seed'' black holes from which they originated \citep[e.g.,][]{bromm11,greene12,volonteri12,mezcua17,inayoshi20}.
+Although in principle a $\sim10^9$ $M_\odot$ SMBH could form from a 100 $M_\odot$ seed accreting at the Eddington rate for under 1 Gyr, it is not clear whether such high accretion rates could be sustained for such a long time (or shorter periods of super-Eddington accretion), especially in the presence of feedback in the forming galaxy \citep{inayoshi16,smith18,regan19}.
+One possible solution includes mergers between light black hole seeds in clusters of stellar remnants \citep{kroupa20} or at the centers of merging (mini)halos, but long black hole merger time scales and the effect of merger recoil kicks could pose a problem for such a scenario \citep[see][]{piana21}.
+An attractive, alternative scenario starts with the formation of a much more massive seed of $\sim10^{4-5}$ $M_\odot$, a so-called direct collapse black hole (DCBH) seed \citep[e.g.][]{umemura93,eisenstein95,koushiappas04,volonteri05,lodato06}.
+In order to accomplish this, models and simulations typically require some kind of mechanism that prevents cooling and fragmentation and stimulates the formation of the DCBH seed, through an enhanced local Lyman-Werner photon flux or through the dynamical heating of merging (mini)halos.
+These mechanisms, which could operate alone or in tandem, may prevent halos from forming stars at least until reaching the atomic cooling stage, at which point a runaway collapse to a massive seed occurs, either directly or by forming first a shortlived, supermassive star \citep[e.g.,][]{agarwal16,habouzit16,latif18,wise19,lupi21,piana21}.

 Based on their low co-moving space density, high accretion power and large black hole masses, it is frequently argued that the first luminous quasars must have formed in very dense regions of the cosmic web \citep[e.g.,][]{fan00,springel05,li07,sijacki09}.
 It has thus been expected that these luminous quasars will be situated in or near large overdensities of dark matter, gas and galaxies that, in principle, we should be able to detect.
 Precisely this expectation has been tested for the last two decades in many different and complementary ways, but it has been challenging to interpret that work in a straightforward and clear-cut way \citep[see, e.g.,][and references therein for a variety of observational findings related to the environments of quasars]{overzier09_mr,overzier16,mazzucchelli17,decarli17,mignoli20}.